thedhrubo/modularity/README.md

-Synthetic Generator :
+Synthetic Graph Generator :

-We tried to implement a synthetic generator in this project which will create a graph based on the given input.
+We tried to implement a synthetic graph generator in this project which will create different kinds of graph network based on given vertex, edge and cohesion.
+Visualization is also developed based on the generated synthetic graph.

 We target for the star and clique in the project.
 The input of the project is :